-ANALYSIS Telephone: (517) 373-5383 Fax: (517) 373-1986 Senate Bill 455 (as introduced 6-14-17) Sponsor: Senator Ian Conyers Committee: Local Government Date Completed: 3-12-18 CONTENT The bill would amend Public Act 40 of 1932, which provides for the designation of depositories for public money of local units of government, to do the following: - -- Require an officer of a local public entity authorized to deposit public money collected by the entity to deposit the money in a financial institution as soon as practicable. - -- Allow that officer to keep on hand a reasonable amount of money necessary to conduct the affairs of his or her office. - -- Revise the process for a governing body to designate by resolution a financial institution as a depository for public money. - -- Require a local public entity's treasurer to recommend to the entity's governing body one or more financial institutions that met the requirements for deposit under the Act. - -- Create financial record-keeping requirements for an officer of a local public entity responsible for depositing its money. - -- Revise various provisions throughout the Act to refer to a "treasurer", instead of a "tax collector".
+Telephone: (517) 373-5383 Fax: (517) 373-1986 Senate Bill 455 (Substitute S-1 as passed by the Senate) Sponsor: Senator Ian Conyers Committee: Local Government Date Completed: 8-15-18 RATIONALE Public Act 40 of 1932 provides for the designation of depositories for money collected or received by a local unit of government.
+Public Act 99 of 1909 also authorizes certain county officials to designate a depository or depositories for public money received by a county treasurer.
+Some contend that certain provisions of these Acts are outdated, and that the two Acts conflict.
+It has been suggested that the two Acts be merged and streamlined by incorporating modern industry practices.
+CONTENT The bill would amend Public Act 40 of 1932 to do the following: - -- Require an officer of a local public entity authorized to deposit public money collected by the entity to deposit the money in a financial institution as soon as practicable. - -- Allow a county treasurer to keep on hand a reasonable amount of money necessary to conduct the affairs of his or her office. - -- Revise the process for a governing body to designate by resolution a financial institution as a depository for public money. - -- Allow a local public entity's treasurer to recommend to the entity's governing body one or more financial institutions that met the requirements for deposit under the Act. - -- Create financial record-keeping requirements for an officer of a local public entity responsible for depositing its money. - -- Revise various provisions throughout the Act to refer to a "treasurer", instead of a "tax collector".
 The bill would define "local public entity" as a county, city, village, township, school district, district, authority, municipal corporation, or any other political subdivision organized under Michigan law.
 "Governing body" would mean a council, commission, board, or other official body that has legislative powers over a local public entity.
 The bill would repeal Section 5 of the Act, and Public Act 99 of 1909.
 (Section 5 states that "deposit" includes the purchase of or investment in shares with a credit union.
 The bill would re-enact this statement.
-Public Act 99 of 1909 authorizes certain county officials to designate a depository or depositories for public money received by a county treasurer.)
-The bill would take effect 90 days after it was enacted.
+As described above, Public Act 99 of 1909 authorizes certain county officials to designate a depository or depositories for public money received by a county treasurer.)
+The bill would take effect 90 days after its enactment.